em3ndez/tiny-web-server/README.md

 #### Connecting to a WebSocket using TinyWeb.SocketClient

-Here's an example of how to connect to a WebSocket using `TinyWeb.SocketClient`:
+Here's an example of how a client connects to a server WebSocket using `TinyWeb.SocketClient`:

 ```java
 public class WebSocketClientExample {